4 Types of Employee Benefits ( + Most Common Examples)

 Retirement benefits are offered by employers to employees to make retirement more financially secure.
 They can come in different forms, such as traditional pensions, 401(k)s, 403(b)s, or individual retirement accounts (IRAs).
 Each has its own benefits and drawbacks.
 Knowing which type of retirement benefit is best depends on many factors, including your employees’ age, career path, and income.

-Most Common Retirement Benefits | What is it? |
+Most Common Retirement Benefits | What is it? | |

-Pension | Retirement funds provided by an employer to employees; received at the time of retirement |
+Pension | Retirement funds provided by an employer to employees; received at the time of retirement | |

-401(k) and IRA | Individual retirement accounts; generally contributed by both the employee and employer |
+401(k) and IRA | Individual retirement accounts; generally contributed by both the employee and employer | |

-403(b) | Tax-deferred annuity plans used by nonprofits to help employees save through a combination of pretax and post-tax contributions. |
+403(b) | Tax-deferred annuity plans used by nonprofits to help employees save through a combination of pre-tax and post-tax contributions. | |

-Traditional & Nontraditional Benefits
+Nontraditional Benefits

-Companies often use nontraditional benefits to define and reinforce their company culture.
 Businesses that promote the idea of fun and camaraderie at work may have an in-house arcade or planned events on company time.
 Those promoting teamwork might sponsor peer-reward programs like Kazoo, which combines employee recognition, performance management, and surveys into one platform.
 Health-conscious companies might have fresh fruit, a juice bar, or treadmill desks.

 Nontraditional benefits can be fluid and are limited only by your imagination, so you can try anything.
 If it’s not a good fit, then change it.
 Traditional benefits, however, are generally static and built into job agreements.

-Common Examples of Nontraditional Benefits | What is it? |
+Examples of Nontraditional Benefits | What is it? |

 ---|---|